Table of Contents

 Employ external automated email responders

 How to increase reviews on Amazon?
-Apart from Amazon’s automated messengers, many merchants use third-party services to send messages via the platform’s seller messaging system.
+Besides Amazon’s automated messengers, many merchants use third-party services to send emails via the platform’s seller messaging system.

 - Shipping or order confirmation;